WorklogWiz/timesheet/README.md

 **Note** This was the first entry I found on Google in June 2023.
 The Windows executable is rather large, so perhaps there is better way to do this.

+Moved to autostore-tools repo on Sept 2, 2024